From the first to the fifteenth century

 The lighthouse of Alexandria

-Various ancient authors provide information about the lighthouse of Alexandria: Diodorus Siculus, Strabo, Plinius Senior (XXXVI,18/83), Lucianus (Hippias II), Posidippos, Flavius Josephus and Eusebius.
+Various ancient authors provide information about the example for the lighthouse, the lighthouse of Alexandria: Diodorus Siculus, Strabo, Plinius Senior (XXXVI,18/83), Lucianus (Hippias II), Posidippos, Flavius Josephus and Eusebius.
 It is depicted on coins and mosaics (Libya, 6th century, identified by a text; San Marco, Venice, 12th century).
 There are also descriptions by Arab travelers, such as El-Andalusi (1166 AD).